insightindustry/sqlathanor/docs/glossary.rst

 .. glossary::

+  Athanor
+    An alchemical furnace, sometimes called a *piger henricus* (slow henry), philosophical furnace, Furnace of Arcana, or Tower furnace.
+They were used by alchemists to apply uniform heat over an extended (weeks, even!) period of time and require limited maintenance / management.

+    Basically, these were alchemical slow cookers.

+    The term "athanor" is believed to derive from the Arabic *al-tannoor* ("bread oven") which Califate-era alchemical texts describe as being used for slow, uniform alchemical disgestion in talismanic alchemy.

   Object Relational Mapper (ORM)
     An **Object Relational Mapper** (ORM) is a software tool that makes it easier to write code that reads data from or writes data to a relational database.